pnggroup/libpng/projects/visualc71/README.txt

   Consequently the VB configuration is no longer required but is provided in libpng15vb.dll for backward compatibility.
 * The DEF file is no longer required, the DLLs link by name.
-A standard DEF file, libpng.def, is included in the distribution for applications that require link by number (ordinal), builds that require link by number should use the ordinals from this file (or from png.h).
+A standard DEF file, pngwin.def, is included in the distribution for applications that require link by number (ordinal), builds that require link by number should use the ordinals from this file (or from png.h).